mintdawn/Rasmussen-CIS4655/README.md

 11/30/2018

 I completed and committed the Module 4 Course Project files.
 I made a ton of mistakes again with this project.
 I keep misunderstanding the assignments but, hopefully the finished work is okay.
 For this project, I was supposed to create a new page based on a wireframe I should have done in the activity but, I made a whole new page there as well instead of a wireframe.
 Oh well, practice makes perfect.
 This page should have the same Bootstrap component requirements as the Mod 4 Activity.
 It does have these but it is slightly different.
 I found a more responsive way to layout the cards thanks to this [tutorial project](https://codepen.io/smashtheshell/pen/qRRdvb).
 I am sorry about the mix up.
 These challenges are so fun I am getting ahead of myself.

+12/7/2018

+The assignment for Module 5 was:

+Create one new page in your site that contains a form.
+Your form must use the Bootstrap framework and styling.
+Your form must have:

+* At least 2 text boxes
+* At least 1 text area
+* At least 1 set of check boxes
+* At least 1 set of radios
+* At least one dropdown with 3 options
+* A submit button

+The form must have form validation to disallow submission when the submit button is clicked.
+The form does not require an action, since form processors were not covered in this course.

+I did all of these things and used a small bit of JavaScript for part of the form validation.
+I may put functionality into the form later but for now it is just a study in how Bootstrap form validation works to make sure the form contains the required information before it is submitted.